KushalMeghani1644/RustyBoot/README.md

 It uses a tiny VGA text console and a minimal ATA PIO disk driver.

 Part of the Rusty-Suite.
 Built for learning, experimentation, and low-level OS development.
 ---

+## WIP

+Working on: Porting RustyBoot to UEFI with EFI entry point and SimpleFileSystem kernel loading

+---